 When critically appraising this article, it is important to note that patients in the placebo arm were sicker than the TPA arm (NIHHS 15 vs. 14, respectively).
 This suggests that randomization failed.
 Moreover, patients were not consecutively enrolled.
 Given the findings of this study, incorporation of patient values in administration of TPA is very important (i.e. ICH/mortality risk vs. functional recovery).

-Go here for an in depth discussion with Walter Himmel and Daniel Selchen on Stroke Controversies including a review of the major thrombolysis trials (log in required).
+Go here for an in depth discussion with Walter Himmel and Daniel Selchen on Stroke Controversies including a review of the major thrombolysis trials, and here for our Journal Jam podcast dissecting the world’s literature on thrombolysis for stroke.

 Transfusion strategies for acute upper gastrointestinal bleeding (Villaneuva et al., NEJM, 2013)5